LLM Interpretability with Identifiable Temporal-Instantaneous Representation

 \paragraph{Training} We train our linear model on activations from the pretrained LLM \texttt{pythia-160m-deduped} \citep{biderman2023pythia}, using SAELens \citep{bloom2024saetrainingcodebase} and dictionary-learning \citep{marks2024dictionary_learning} for activation extraction.
 Importantly, in the original implementation of dictionary-learning \citep{marks2024dictionary_learning}, activations are loaded using an object named \texttt{ActivationBuffer}, which is refreshed with new activations once a predefined consumption threshold is reached.
 During each refresh, a random shuffling is applied.
 However, this randomization disrupts the temporal structure of the LLM activations.
 To preserve temporal information, we modify the corresponding refresh function to disable the random shuffling.
 Details of this modification can be found in the \texttt{examples/README.md} file in our code repository.

 The model is trained on a total of 50 million tokens from the \texttt{Pile} dataset \citep{gao2020pile}.
 To capture time-delayed influences, we consider two values of $\tau$, namely $\{5, 20\}$, as described in Eq.~\ref{eq:data_generating_process}.
 While our main results focus on the setting with $\tau = 20$, which offers better guarantees for capturing rich temporal semantics, this choice will be further justified in a later section of the supplementary materials.
-To address the distributed and uncertain nature of time-delayed dependencies—where some relations manifest over longer time spans and others over shorter ones—we aggregate the $B_{\tau}$ matrices using max-pooling.
+To address the distributed and uncertain nature of time-delayed dependencies—where some relations manifest over longer time spans and others over shorter ones—we aggregate the $\mathbf{B}_{\tau}$ matrices using max-pooling.
 This operation preserves any causal link that appears at any time step.
 We refer to the resulting aggregated matrix as $aggB$.
 Unless otherwise specified, the weight of the independence constraint on the noise term is set to $\alpha = 0.1$ in Eq.~\ref{eq: total_loss}.

 To better enforce sparsity in the hidden feature activations, we apply TopK filtering~\citep{bussmann2024batchtopk} in addition to the $\ell_1$ sparsity term included in the final loss function.
 Given the importance of feature dimensionality in Sparse Autoencoders (SAEs), we evaluate three configurations: 768 (which directly matches the LLM’s hidden size and aligns with the identifiability discussion in Section~\ref{sec: identifiability}), 3072, and 6144—the latter follow the considerations of SAE literature.
-Note that all of the choices take into account the invertibility condition of the mixing function, as discussed in the footnote of the proof of Theorem~\ref{thm 3:identifiability}.
 We optimize the loss function defined in Eq.~\ref{eq: total_loss} using the Adam optimizer with a learning rate of 0.01 and a weight decay of 0.0001.
 Unless otherwise specified, we use a random seed of 123; additional experiments were conducted with seeds 456 and 789 for robustness.